New Art in the Neighborhood 2023-24 cohort with artist Paul Chan. Photo: CAM staff.

 • Selected students are expected to attend all sessions (see schedule below)

-NAN meets for twelve weeks on Saturday afternoons from 11:00 am–3:00 pm on the following dates:
+NAN will meet for twelve weeks on Saturday afternoons from 11:00 am–3:00 pm on the following dates:

 Classes take place at CAM and offsite locations that are to be determined.